TEALSK12/introduction-to-computer-science/lesson_11.md

 #### 2. Activity Walkthrough

+* Play [Introductory video](https://youtu.be/b-EWj7xN90U) of Snap put together by Jens Moenig
+  * This video helps to explain to students the power of Snap! while still being approachable as a Block Based Programming Language.
 * Work through [Lab 1.1](lab_11.md) up through part 3 (scripts) as a class.
 * Point out key aspects of SNAP in each section, including:
   * the sections of the window in part 1